-PROTOCOL TITLE: Clinical Utilization of a Sous Vide Device in the Acute Rewarming of Frostbitten Extremities
+PROTOCOL TITLE: Assessment of Sous Vide Water Baths for Acute Rewarming of Frostbitten Extremities.

-- Potential subjects will have the traditional method of rewarming explained as well as an explanation of how SVR works.
-They will be informed that research is voluntary and they can withdraw at any point. - Indicate how the research team is permitted to access any sources of information about the subjects. - The PI will be permitted to access the emergency department chart of the subjects to be able to record de-identified sex, age, frostbite location, further information about the case or any adverse event, and patient outcomes.
+- Patients who may meet the enrollment criteria will be approached and asked if they are willing to learn about a research study taking place that they may qualify for.
+If the patient is not interested they will receive the current standard of care treatment. - Describe what steps you will take to make the subjects feel at ease with the research situation in terms of the questions being asked and the procedures being performed.
+"At ease" does not refer to physical discomfort, but the sense of intrusiveness a subject might experience in response to questions, examinations, and procedures. - Potential subjects will have the traditional method of rewarming explained as well as an explanation of how SVR works.
+They will be informed that research is voluntary and they can withdraw at any point. - Indicate how the research team is permitted to access any sources of information about the subjects. - The study team will be permitted to access the emergency department chart of the consented subjects to be able to record de-identified sex, age, frostbite location, further information about the case or any adverse event, and patient outcomes.
+The subject provides consent for this access as part of the informed consent process.